Shannon-Barretto/time-series-analysis-jnj/README.md

   - Fitting ARIMA models with and without log transformation
   - Diagnostic checking using residual plots and Shapiro-Wilk test
   - Model selection based on AIC, log-likelihood, and parsimony

+## 📊 Key Results

+- Log transformation of the data improved model performance significantly.
+- The chosen model was **ARIMA(0, 1, 1) × (0, 1, 0)<sub>4</sub>**, which had a good balance of interpretability and statistical validity.
+- Residual diagnostics confirmed improvement in Gaussianity and independence.